-We talk to Edyta Goryszewska-Szumska about the importance of data in HR today, people analytics, and a wish list for today’s HR leaders.
+We talk to Edyta Goryszewska-Szumska about the importance of data-driven HR, people analytics, and a wish list for today’s HR leaders.

 There are few HR leaders with more experience than Edyta Goryszewska-Szumska.
-With more than 20 years as an HR director, she has gathered invaluable insights about human resources management.
+With more than 20 years as an HR director, she has gathered invaluable insights about human resources management and data-driven HR.

-Edyta works at MyBenefit as Head of HR, but her roots are in the “hard” HR of payroll and documents.
+Edyta works at Dr. Max as Head of HR, but her roots are in the “hard” HR of payroll and documents.
 As she tells Human Panel, that’s where she learned the respect for numbers, metrics and data that we’re talking about today.